dudeperf3ct/dudeperf3ct.github.io/sensei/marvin_minsky.md

 Robert Lawrence Kuhn: On Marvin Minsky
 ===========================

-I have stolen excerpts from this undoubtedly the best article by Robert Lawrence Kuhn as a Tribute titled "[Brains, Minds, AI, God: Marvin Minsky Thought Like No One Else](https://www.space.com/32153-god-artificial-intelligence-and-the-passing-of-marvin-minsky.html)"
+I have stolen some of excerpts from this undoubtedly the best article by Robert Lawrence Kuhn as a Tribute titled "[Brains, Minds, AI, God: Marvin Minsky Thought Like No One Else](https://www.space.com/32153-god-artificial-intelligence-and-the-passing-of-marvin-minsky.html)"

 ### Meeting Minsky